tactools/GenesisMarkets-MarketMaker/README.md

 The strategies work as they are designed to.
 The user only needs to select what volume they wish to trade with, the Altcoin that they wish to trade on, and the Chart time-frame they wish to use for the moving average calculations.
 You also have the ability to change the moving average periods to suit your own view on the market. **The default values are only an example.**

 # Momentum Change
 The market will always have swings of Up and down.
 If you want to filter out the noise (small momentum changes) you simply adjust the moving average values (increase the value).
 If you want to focus on every market swing to maximize trading activity, you decrease the moving average values.
+You can also turn off the MovingAverageLogic to ignore the market swings and be a market maker 24/7.